AdobeDocs/media-analytics.pt-BR/help/sdk-implement/track-av-playback/track-core/track-core-js.md

       ```

-1. **Rastrear a intenção de iniciar a reprodução**
+1. **Track the intention to start playback**

-   To begin tracking a media session, call `trackSessionStart` on the Media Heartbeat instance:
+   To begin tracking a media session, call  on the Media Heartbeat instance:`trackSessionStart`

    ```js
    mediaHeartbeat.trackSessionStart(mediaObject, customVideoMetadata);